Charlie Williams (footballer, born 1873): Coaching career

-From May 1924 until September 1926 he returned to the helm of Fluminense, winning the Rio-Championship of 1924 and a second and third place in the years thereafter.
+He returned to Brazil in 1924 to lead Fluminense (from May 1924 until September 1926) to another Campeonato Carioca title and additional Torneio Início trophies in 1924 and 1925 - winning the Rio-Championship of 1924 and a second and third place in the years thereafter.

-In Rio he also managed America FC, with which he won the Championship of Rio de Janeiro of 1928, defeating Fluminense in the decisive match 3–2.
-From about April 1929 until the arrival of the Hungarian coach Nicolas Ladany a year later he also managed Botafogo FC, before coaching CR Flamengo 1930–31 in 38 matches.
+In Rio he also managed America FC, with which he won the Championship of Rio de Janeiro of 1928, defeating Fluminense in the decisive match 3–2.1] From about April 1929 until the arrival of the Hungarian coach Nicolas Ladany a year later he also managed Botafogo FC, before coaching CR Flamengo 1930–31 in 38 matches.

+He retired in 1931.
+His influence was foundational in professionalising Brazilian football coaching, and elevating the tactical and technical standards of the game in Brazil during the early 20th century.

+Williams remained in Brazil after retiring and died in Rio de Janeiro in 1952.